Best phones for kids Android Central 2021

 If you're looking for an option with a massive screen, we'd suggest picking up the TCL 10L.
 It's one of the first self-branded phones TCL has ever offered in the U.S., and it's pretty darn great.

-What makes the TCL 10L so impressive is just how many features and specs are crammed into it, given the low price.
+What makes the TCL 10L so impressive is just how many features and specs are crammed into it.
 That all starts with the display, which measures 6.53-inches and has a crisp Full HD+ resolution.
 It also benefits from TCL's NXTVISION technology, which promises more accurate colors and vibrant images.
 The only potential downside here is the size of the 10L display, which may be a bit too large for some kids' hands.

-Powering the phone is the same Snapdragon 665 processor found inside of the Moto G Power, but the RAM is increased all the way up to 6GB.
+Powering the phone is the same Snapdragon 665 processor found inside the Moto G Power, but the RAM is increased to 6GB.
 There's 64GB of storage that can be expanded to 256GB, a 4,000 mAh battery for long endurance, and four rear cameras (though the image quality isn't the most impressive).

 You get two other neat features with the TCL 10L, the first of which is its "Smart Key."
-This is just an extra physical button that you can customize to do whatever you want, and it's handy to have.
-Also offered is NFC for Google Pay support, which could help an older kid with their own debit card.
+It's just an extra physical button that you can customize to do whatever you want, and it's handy to have.
+Also offered is NFC for Google Pay support, which could help an older kid with their debit card.

 - High-quality Full HD+ display